-Our executive compensation primarily consists of base salary, the potential for cash bonuses, equity-based incentives and benefit programs.
+Our executive compensation primarily consists of base salary, annual performance-based bonus awards, long-term equity incentive awards and retirement benefits designed to promote long-term employment.
 We discuss each of the primary elements of our executive compensation in detail below.

 While we have identified particular compensation objectives that each element of executive compensation serves, our compensation programs are designed to complement each other and collectively serve all of our executive compensation objectives described above.